Emergency and perinatal behavioral health at Rose

 If you are experiencing a mental health emergency, it is important to get the help you need right away.
-Both the main ER at Rose Medical Center in Denver and our freestanding Stapleton ER are equipped to keep you safe and provide you with the resources you need to get help.
+The main ER at Rose Medical Center in Denver is equipped to keep you safe and provide you with the resources you need to get help.

 If you find yourself in a panic and unable to function normally, or if you think you might hurt yourself or someone else, go to the nearest emergency room or call 911.